segmentio/segment-docs/src/personas/journeys/journeys-logic.md

 ### How do time windows within step conditions work?

-With step condition time windows, you can designate a timeframe for Segment to evaluate whether or not a user has met the condition.
+With time windows within step conditions, you can designate a timeframe for Segment to evaluate whether or not a user has met the condition.
 Segment calculates the time window from the current point in time, not relative to any other steps in your Journey.